curriculum development, public speaking, bioethics, biotech

 I organized a high school outreach program and developed an hour long curriculum to teach biotech and facilitate bioethics discussions.
 (2017)

-As the Biotech Club President, I organized several high school outreach projects in Spring 2017 through the State College Area High School both individually and partnered.
+As the Biotech Club President, I organized several high school outreach projects at a local high school.
+The developed original exercises to teach different biotech concepts.
 Two of the presentations focused on the zoological aspect of biotechnology and its relevant topics.
 The last presentation focused on bioethics.
-These presentations covered animal testing, transgenesis (GMOs), and xenotransplantation.

 To demonstrate biological integration with computer science, students converted binary codes to simulate bioinformatics.
 Each student received a worksheet with three unique, four digit binary codes that corresponded to three particular nucleotides (codon).
 Once each student determined their codon, they used a codon chart to determine their amino acid.
 Each amino acid was called in a specific order, and students created a chain around the classroom.
 Ultimately, students created a portion of the human-regulatory protein for the HIV gene.
 This simulated how computers translate binary code into proteins for genome location.

 To explore how seemingly non-related fields might fit into the biotech industry, students played a modified version of bingo.
 Each block represented a college major (ranging from neuroscience to finance), and a student would say the possible role of this field in the biotech industry.
 This activity demonstrates that biotech isn’t just a bench science anymore.